Cello Bowhold

 THE LEVERAGE EFFECT, THE HAMMER ARTIST, NUCLEAR ANNIHILATION, AND THE BOWHOLD

-These forces of leverage are proportional (exponentially?) to the distance away from the centre of gravity at which we hold the bow.
-When chopping with an axe or hitting with a hammer, we use the same principle of holding our tools far from their centre of gravity in order to multiply our power.
-For the bow, this leveraging power effect can also be very useful, especially in loud, high-intensity Romantic and 20th Century music, but it does (of course) have its downside.
-It not only requires much greater muscular effort but also greatly increases the risks, multiplying the difficulties of control – especially of the fine control needed for soft playing in the lower half of the bow.
+When chopping with an axe or hitting with a hammer, we use this same principle, holding our tools far from their centre of gravity in order to use this leverage effect to multiply our power.
+For the bow, the leveraging power effect of holding it at the frog (away from the centre of gravity) can also be very useful, especially in loud, high-intensity Romantic and 20th Century music.
+The downside is, however, that it not only requires much greater muscular effort but also greatly increases the risks, multiplying the difficulties of control – especially of the fine control needed for soft playing in the lower half of the bow.
 It’s much easier to hit a nail cleanly on its head when we hold the hammer closer to its centre of gravity ……… but we have much less force in our hit.
 And if we wanted to paint a delicate picture with our hammer, where would we choose to hold it: far away from the head for maximum leverage or close to the head for maximum control ?!!

 We can find a beautiful analogy for this phenomenon in the world of economics and finance, where the term “leverage” refers to the possibility to make huge amounts of money from small initial outlays.
 Yes, the power is there and some people get very rich very fast, but the risks are enormous and many just get wiped out at the first sneeze.
 Leverage (great power with only small efforts) is not only a double-edged sword but is also a phenomenon that modern society has developed to an extraordinary degree.
-Look at weapons: in ancient history, they used rocks and catapults, then we invented guns, then simple explosives, and now with the click of a button (or a mouse) the whole world can be blown up.
-Look also at transport: first, there was walking, then the wheel, then bicycles, then cars, and now with a tiny pressure on a pedal or lever we can get up to mind-bending speeds in the space of a few seconds.
-That is “leverage”.
+Look at weapons: in ancient history, people used rocks and catapults, then sharp metal weapons, then guns were invented, then simple explosives, and now with the click of a button (or a mouse) the whole world can be blown up by nuclear bombs.
+Look also at transport: first, there was walking, then the wheel, then bicycles, then cars, and now with a tiny pressure on a pedal or lever we can get up to mind-bending speeds in the space of a few seconds in many different types of vehicles.
+All of that is “leverage”.

 LEVERAGE AS A ROMANTIC PHENOMENON